As amended on May 28, 2021 at District Training Assembly

 5. Representative(s) of the donor family

 15.020.
-The ‘Award Committee’, for free and fair selection of the awardee, will form a ‘Selection Committee’ in consultation with Council of Governors.
+The ‘Award Committee’, for free and fair selection of the awardee(s), will form a ‘Selection Committee(s)’ in consultation with Council of Governors.

 Article 16 Authorization to use District Designated Fund (DDF)

-In order to make the use of DDF more transparent and effective, approval of the District Rotary Foundation Committee for use of the DDF will be necessary.
+In order to make the use of DDF more transparent and eff ective, recommendation of the District Rotary Foundation Committee shall normally be solicited for use of the DDF will be necessary.

 16.010.
 The District Rotary Foundation Committee (DRFC) is constituted of all chairpersons of sub-committees under District Rotary Foundation Committee as its members and District Rotary Foundation Committee Chair as its chair.

 16.020.
 Presence of the district governor in all meetings of DRFC discussing on use of DDF will be mandatory.

 Article 17 Sustainable Immunization Fund

 A ‘Sustainable Immunization Fund’ has been created to support improve & sustain existing routine immunization performance and evidence based introduction of new vaccines.